Stay Minutes From an Array of Boston Attractions

 Enjoy the Best of Beantown

 Boston boasts some of the East Coast’s premier attractions, ranging from cultural destinations to pro sports dynasties to beautiful parks and historic neighborhoods.
+Our hotel near Fenway Park, TD Garden and other Boston institutions places you at the cultural heart of the city.
 All of this and much more is easily accessible from The Inn at Longwood Medical, which is just a short walk from the MBTA Green Line at the Longwood and Longwood Medical Area stations.

 Top 10 Boston Attractions: